ShubhM28/index-backtest-api/DECISIONS.md

 # Final Thought

-The overall goal was to build a fast, scalable, mathematically correct backtesting engine while maintaining codebase simplicity and extensibility.
+The overall goal was to build a fast, scalable, memory-efficient backtesting engine while maintaining codebase simplicity and extensibility.
-Every decision was made keeping in mind practical considerations of **memory efficiency**, **extensibility**, **developer ergonomics**, and **real-world performance**.
+Every decision was made keeping in mind practical considerations of **memory efficiency**, **simplicity**, **developer ergonomics**, and **real-world performance**.